Quasiflats in hierarchically hyperbolic spaces: Cubulation of hulls

 \begin{proof}[Proof of Corollary~\ref{cor:rank_hull} and Corollary~\ref{cor:rank_coarse_median}] Choose $M$ as in the proof of Theorem~\ref{thm:cubulated_hull}; since $M>E$, in particular $M$ exceeds the asymphoricity constant.
 For any finite $A\subset\cuco X$, let $\cuco Y$ be the cube complex and $\cuco Y\to H_\theta(A)$ be the $C_1$--quasimedian $(C_1,C_1)$--quasi-isometry provided by Theorem~\ref{thm:cubulated_hull}.
 By Lemma~\ref{lem:cross}, $\dimension\cuco Y$ is equal to the maximal cardinality of sets of pairwise-orthogonal elements of $\mathcal U$.
 But since elements of $\mathcal U$ have associated hyperbolic spaces of diameter $\geq M$, such subsets have cardinality bounded by $\nu$.
 This proves Corollary~\ref{cor:rank_hull}.
 Moreover, $\cuco Y^{(0)}\to H_\theta(A)$ is a quasimedian map from a finite median algebra satisfying the condition $(C2)$ from the definition of a coarse median space in~\cite[Section 8]{Bowditch:coarse_median}.
 The rank of this median algebra is, by definition, $\dimension\cuco Y\leq\nu$.
 Hence $\cuco X$ is coarse median of rank $\nu$. \end{proof}

 We can also use the proof of Corollary~\ref{cor:rank_coarse_median} to characterize hyperbolic HHS.
-We say that a quasi-geodesic metric space $X$ is \emph{hyperbolic} if there exists $D$ so that \begin{itemize} \item any pair of points of $X$ is joined by a $(D,D)$--quasi-geodesic, and \item $(D,D)$--quasi-geodesic triangles are $D$--thin. \end{itemize}
+We say that a quasi-geodesic metric space $X$ is \emph{hyperbolic} if there exist $D$ and $\delta$ so that \begin{itemize} \item any pair of points of $X$ is joined by a $(D,D)$--quasi-geodesic, and \item $(D,D)$--quasi-geodesic triangles are $\delta$--thin. \end{itemize}

 For us, the distinction between hyperbolic geodesic spaces and hyperbolic quasi-geodesic spaces does not matter.
 Indeed, any quasi-geodesic metric space $X$ is quasi-isometric to a geodesic metric space $Y$ (in fact, a graph).
 If, in addition, $X$ is hyperbolic then $Y$ is hyperbolic (in the usual sense).
 There is a number of ways to see this, one of which is the ``guessing geodesics'' criterion for hyperbolicity from \cite[Section 3.13]{MasurSchleimer}\cite[Proposition 3.1]{Bowditch:uniform}.
 It thus follows from~\cite[Theorem 2.1]{Bowditch:coarse_median} that a coarse median quasigeodesic space is hyperbolic if and only if it has rank at most $1$.